anderav1/Extra-Credit/README.md

 - 60 Points available overall
 - This assignment will be factored into overall project scores at the end of the semester (obviously only as extra credit)
 - No late submissions will be accepted for this assignment.
 It must be submitted no later than **Monday August 5th at 5:30 PM**, no exceptions
-- Problems will be graded as all-or-nothing.
+- Individual problems will be graded as all-or-nothing.
 If it works, you get the points.
 If it doesn't, sorry 'boutcha